pala/pala.github.io/_posts/2013-10-09-missing-word.md

 ---
 layout: post
 title: Missing Word
-categories: 电脑
 tags: iOS
 ---

 <a href="https://itunes.apple.com/us/app/the-missing-word/id716259978?mt=8&uo=4" target="itunes_store"style="display:inline-block;overflow:hidden;background:url(https://linkmaker.itunes.apple.com/htmlResources/assets/en_us//images/web/linkmaker/badge_appstore-lrg.png) no-repeat;width:135px;height:40px;@media only screen{background-image:url(https://linkmaker.itunes.apple.com/htmlResources/assets/en_us//images/web/linkmaker/badge_appstore-lrg.svg);}"></a>

 What is the best way to learn from the masters?

 Look to the master, follow the master, walk with the master, see ____ the master, become the master. - Eric Steven Raymond

 Missing Word contains more than 200 (and counting) hand-picked quotes.
 Every quote has a missing word.
 You need to think in the way as the master did, and figure out the missing word to complete the quote.
 Every time you finish a quote, not only have you read the quote, but also deeply understand it.

 Learn from the masters, one quote at a time.

 [Missing Word](https://itunes.apple.com/us/app/the-missing-word/id716259978?ls=1&mt=8) has 6 colorful built-in themes, you can also randomly shuffle themes when you play.